Prasanthpadp/interview-questions/README.md

 # Interviews Questions
-> A list of all the questions that you've to be prepared for to clear the technical interviews.
+> A list of all the questions that you've to be prepared to clear the technical interviews.

 [Top HTML Interview Qustions](https://www.interviewbit.com/html-interview-questions/)